Bakkies Botha: Career

 Botha played for the South Africa under-19 and under-23 sides before being chosen for the South African "A" team that toured Europe at the end of 2001.
 The following year he was selected for the full national team, the Springboks and made his debut against France in Marseille on 9 September 2002, a game South Africa lost 30–10.

-Botha and his Blue Bulls teammate Victor Matfield formed a formidable partnership at lock for both their province and country.
-Botha is known as one of the toughest and dirtiest locks in world rugby.
+Botha and Victor Matfield formed a partnership at lock for both their province and country.
+Botha is known as one of the toughest locks in world rugby.

 His confrontational style resulted in a number of controversial incidents.
 He received a yellow card for stamping in his debut against France.
 Then in August 2003 he was accused of biting and then eye-gouging Wallabies hooker Brendan Cannon, and although there was insufficient video evidence to consider the biting charge, and he was found not guilty of gouging, he was still suspended for eight weeks for "attacking the face".
 Cannon has given interviews stating that Botha both bit and gouged him, and Botha himself gave an interview to The Times saying that his ban was "for an eye-gouge".